 - Allows a reminder notification a certain amount of time before the event

 On Android, I use and recommend Calendar - Agenda, Tasks and Events by Skuld Apps pictured above - it's perfect for this.
-It's so nice not to have to stress over what's going on - and you don't ever have to worry about missing an event or even being late for it, since you'll get a reminder notification.
+It's so nice not to have to stress over what's going on - and you don't ever have to worry about missing an event or being late for it, since you'll get a reminder notification.
 If that isn't for you, or you have an iPhone, look for other calendar apps - either built-in with your phone or available on your phone's app store.
 If you don't already use reminder alerts, do it - this will quickly become your favorite life organizer app.
 No worries, no stress.

 2. Your phone alarm for recurring events

-These first two tools on their own take care of about 75% of what I feel the "organizational load" of a parent is.
+These first two tools on their own take care of about 75% of the organizational load of a parent.
 But wait, there's more!
-Let's take a look at tools to take care of the rest of the tools to help with organization.
+Let's take a look at the rest of the tools to help with organization.

 3. Monthly meal plan - pen and paper